SolidRun/build_rzg2lc/README.md

 ## Introduction

 Main intention of this repository is to produce a reference system for RZ/G2 and RZ/V2 based products.
-Automatic binary releases are available on our website [RZ_Images](https://images.solid-run.com/RZG2LC/rzg2lc_build) for download.
+Automatic binary releases are available on our website [RZ_Images](https://images.solid-run.com/RZ) for download.

-The build script can support two Linux distrebutions **Debian/Buildroot**.
+The build script provides ready to use **Debian/Buildroot** images that can be deployed on micro SD and eMMC.

 ## Source code versions